pallavagarwal07/pallavagarwal07.github.io/_posts/2016-08-23-Preparing-for-Google-summer-of-code.md

 **Note 3:** I didn’t say anything about how to choose an organization, because I really don’t know.
-Some people say that you should apply to organizations that have the most slots (predicted from previous years), while some people say that choose the ones least people will think to apply to.
-I personally chose one I thought I would enjoy working with, since I already mentioned that I am fascinated with operating systems and package managers (ever want to try something cool? try nixos - one of the most amazing os I have ever seen - sorry, I couldn’t resist :P )
+Some people say that you should apply to organizations that have the most slots (predicted from previous years), while some people say to choose the ones least people will think to apply to.
+I personally chose one I thought I would enjoy working with, since I already mentioned that I am fascinated with operating systems and package managers (ever want to try something cool? try nixos - one of the most amazing OS I have ever seen - sorry, I couldn’t resist :P )

 Best of luck with your preparation (coding) and get to work (coding).
-Remember, never hesitate to ask for help (contact details can be found on the "About me" page).
+Remember, never hesitate to ask for help (my contact details can be found on the "About me" page).

 Pallav Agarwal (<https://github.com/pallavagarwal07>)